EddieStn/liquid-smoke/README.md

 * The header is covering the body of the website
     * having `html {height: 100%}` and `body {height: calc(100vh - any size)}` doesn't fix it.
     * Fixed by addig `padding-top: 145px;` to the body element

+## Django notes

+* When changing a model and applying migrations you get an error message to provide a default value or set null=True
+    * If you have data stored in your database
+        * If you don't want to have those values in your fields, add a default="" to your field, makemigrations>migrate, then remake your model as needed and makemigrations>migrate again
+    * If you don't have any data stored
+        * Simply comment out your models or delete your migrations files (except __init__.py) and migrate again
+        * rm db.sqlite3 > python manage.py makemigrations > python manage.py migrate